tlien/ReshapeBackend/README.md

 **Same as above except it's the business management API.**
 > `reshapebackend_bm.api_1` | `localhost:5001`

-**The API gateway.
-It exposes a aggregated Swagger UI, unfortunately authentication hasn't been setup for it yet, meaning only anonymous endpoints can be called - of which there are none.**
+**The API gateway exposes an aggregated Swagger UI, unfortunately authentication hasn't been setup for it yet, meaning only anonymous endpoints can be called - of which there currently are none.**
 > `reshapebackend_bm.api_1` | `localhost:5000`

 <br />